 My work opposes the legislature's strategy to weaponize trans rights, pushing a fascist agenda threatening everyone's privacy and autonomy.
 The media intentionally strips trans narratives of nuance and pleasure- qualities that define humanity.
 By controlling the viewer’s access and making seeing an active process in my work, I invite the audience to the joy that comes from opacity.
 I use silkscreen to create variations in matrixes.
 Pattern carries a history that I reconfigure physically, bringing in the infinite potential of past and future realities.
 New ways of seeing and relating are a way to invite a more welcoming future.
 Not only for transexuals, but for all of us as we navigate a global shift in privacy, information, and access to truth as a collective.

-Leonard Reidelbach is an artist, educator, and organizer currently pursuing an MFA in Visual Art at San Francisco State University (2023), where he is a co-founding member of the Art Student Union.
-He has exhibited in the Bay Area at CUBE Space Gallery, Adobe Books, Root Division, and Queer Arts Featured.
+Leonard Reidelbach is an artist, educator, and organizer living in San Francisco.
+Group and solo exhibitions include CUBE Space Gallery, Berkeley Arts Center, Adobe Backroom, Root Division, Kala, and Liminal Space.
 He was a recipient of the Murphy and Cadogan Contemporary Art Award and participated in Recology’s Artist in Residence Program.
-Reidelbach holds a BFA from the Maryland Institute College of Art and completed an apprenticeship program at the Fabric Workshop and Museum in Philadelphia.
-Reidelbach has taught classes through Kala Art Institute, SOMArts, the New Orleans Community Printshop and Darkroom, and as a lecturer at San Francisco State University.
+Reidelbach holds an MFA in Visual Art at San Francisco State University (2023), where he was a co-founding member of the Art Student Union.
+He holds a BFA from the Maryland Institute College of Art and completed an apprenticeship program at the Fabric Workshop and Museum in Philadelphia.
+He is a current fellow with Lucas Arts Residency (2023-2026) and a graduate fellow at the Headlands Center for the Arts (2023-2024).